 - General liability and property insurance

-In case you have more than two employees, you will be required to obtain workers compensation insurance on state level.
+In case you have more than two employees, you will be required to obtain workers’ compensation insurance at state level.

 #5.
 Assign your process agents on a state level